 There are a number of benefits of using bioethanol as fuel, for beginners, it is a renewable resource, fossil fuels used to make gasoline is non-renewable, so one day they will run out.

-Another good reason for using bioethanol as fuel is the reduction of pollution.
+Another compelling reason for using bioethanol as a fuel is its ability to reduce pollution.
 Ethanol fuel reduces the emissions from vehicles and other places where it is used.
-Any steps that we can make towards reducing pollution are always positive.

 Its production opens new markets for farmers and boosts rural economies, and its use offers consumers a convenient way to reduce harmful emissions.

-The governments are increasingly promoting Ethanol
+The governments are increasingly promoting Ethanol.

 India:

-Steps have been taken in that direction, and oil marketing companies have already started placing orders for 2nd generation ethanol plants.
+Steps have been taken in that direction, and oil marketing companies have already started placing orders for 2nd-generation ethanol plants.

 Brazil: